LenninA2/hw3_network/03-reliable/README.md

 You will only need to modify `client.cpp` to get this project running. (no server modification allowed!)

 ### Next steps
 As menetioned in the write-up, you can pass flags to the server to help in debugging. `./server --no-delay` disables delay and `./server --no-packet-loss` disables packet loss.
 You can also use both debug options at the same time `./server --no-delay --no-packet-loss`.
-Note that your client must run without these debug flags enabled!
+Note that your client must produce the correct output *without* these debug flags enabled for full credit!